mpatankar6/Circuit-Creator/README.md

 - Saving/Loading
 - Better drawing algorithim that passes every edge case

-Please Don't put more branches after a series branch, or have only one branch, it breaks the drawing, not the calculations though.
+Please don't put more branches after a series branch, or have only one branch, it breaks the drawing, not the calculations though.